-1. Show your dog you have a tasty food reward in your hand.
-Hold the food firmly between your thumb and forefinger, so only a little bit is poking out and say 'leave it'.
-Your dog is likely to try to get to the food by licking, nibbling or pawing at your hand.
-Ignore this and keep your hand still.

-2. The moment your dog takes his nose away from your hand, even if for a second, feed him a food reward from your other hand.

-3. Practise and repeat until your dog automatically takes his head away and doesn't look at the food in your hand.
+- 1. Show your greyhound that you have a tasty food reward in your hand.
+Hold the food firmly between your thumb and forefinger, so only a bit is poking out and say 'leave it'.
+Your greyhound is likely to try and get the food by licking, nibbling or pawing at your hand.
+Ignore this and keep your hand still. - 2.
+The moment your greyhound takes their nose away from your hand, even if only for a second, feed them a food reward from your other hand. - 3.
+Stand still and repeat the exercise again.
+You should find after three or four repetitions your greyhound automatically starts to look at your face and into your eyes.
+Say 'yes' each time and praise and reward your greyhound. - Gradually build on the length of time you can hold your greyhounds gaze, praising and rewarding them each time.